tdilauro/Simplified-wiki/AuthenticationSetup.md

 * [[Clever]]
 * [[FirstBook]]

-If all else fails, you can probably connect the circulation manager to your ILS via [[SIP]], an ILS-independent protocol for authenticating patrons.
+If all else fails, you can probably connect the circulation manager to your ILS via [[SIP2|SIP]], an ILS-independent protocol for authenticating patrons.

 # The `policies['authentication']` section in detail